NBDsoftware/biobb_workflows/euCanShare/Protein_interface_wfs/README.md

 **2.Pose_refinement**: Takes in a zip file with docking poses and minimizes the energy of each of them using GROMACS.
 See corresponding folder for more details.

-**3.Cavity_analysis**: Takes in a zip file with pdb structures and analyzes their cavities using Fpocket.
+**3.Cavity_analysis**: Takes in a zip file with pdb structures, extract the molecule/s of interest from the structures and analyzes their cavities using Fpocket.
 It then filters those cavities according to a user-defined criteria.
 See corresponding folder for more details.

 **4.Virtual_screening**: high-throughput virtual screening of selected pocket using library of ligands (SMILES) and Autodock.
 See corresponding folder for more details.